Some countries and cities around the world have higher levels of water pollution and contamination than others.

 - The biggest water polluting countries in the world right now are China, the United States, India, Japan, Germany, Indonesia, Brazil

-- Something that we haven’t examined in this guide that we probably could expand on is the top water polluting sources or companies within major geographic areas.
-This would help address the problem of water pollution/contamination in a local area of a deeper level
+- Something that we haven’t examined in this guide that we probably could expand on is the top water polluters within major geographic areas – agricultural producers/farms, companies, and other sources.
+This might help address the problem of water pollution/contamination in a local area on a deeper level

 Firstly, Be Aware There Are Different Types Of Water Sources